Ryan-McMurtry/becausewecould-e-commerce/README.md

 - Full link and video implementation

 To do:
--Add a next page button for the merch list.
 -Add related products slide to product page.
 -Stylize shopping cart.
 -Change background gif.